uncbiag/InverseConsistency/docs/source/medical_training.rst

         torch.save(ds, f"{footsteps.output_dir}/training_data.trch")

 This is the script that you most likely need to modify for new datasets.
-For LUMIR, this takes around 20 mins to an hour to run, but means in all subsequent runs we can start training after a few seconds.
+For OASIS, this takes around 20 mins to an hour to run, but means in all subsequent runs we can start training after a few seconds.
 If your dataset does not fit in RAM (we use a lot of RAM) then this script will need to be modified to stream from disk.
 (Some would argue more RAM is cheaper than developer time.)
+The script will ask for a name to associate with its output, put "preprocessed_data" .

 .. code-block:: bash

-        > python preprocess_lumir.py
+        > python preprocess_oasis.py
         Input name of experiment:
         preprocessed_data
         Saving results to results/preprocessed_data/